-Study: More plus-size models could change women's obsession with thin bodiesNovember 7th, 2012 in Health /
+Study: More plus-size models could change women's obsession with thin bodiesNovember 7, 2012 in Medicine & Health / Health

 British women's obsession for thin bodies could potentially be changed if advertising showed more plus size models, suggests a preliminary study published today.

 The Durham University researchers, who studied over 100 women, provide evidence to back calls for models in adverts to be more representative of the actual population.
 This move could ultimately help girls and women to develop a healthier attitude to eating, the researchers say.

 In the preliminary study, women who habitually strongly preferred thin body shapes were significantly less keen on thin bodies after they had been shown pictures of plus size catalogue models.
 Conversely, showing slim models increased women's preference for thin bodies.

 The effects could be found whether the women were shown catalogue models or ordinary women of either size.

 The findings provide research data for policy-makers and support for on-going calls from Government and health charities to 'normalise' female models in the media.

 The research is published in the leading international academic journal, PLOS ONE, and was led by Durham University with colleagues from Newcastle University and the VU University Amsterdam.

 Follow up research will look in more detail at the change in preferences and will include both women and men.

 Lead author Dr Lynda Boothroyd, from Durham University's Department of Psychology, said: "This really gives us some food for thought about the power of exposure to super-slim bodies.
 There is evidence that being constantly surrounded through the media by celebrities and models who are very thin contributes to girls and women having an unhealthy attitude to their bodies.